Lesson 9

 (u, v) Coordinates

-• In the case of a mesh, there are infinitely many possible ways to create a (u, v) mapping on the surface.
+• In the case of an arbitrary mesh, there are infinitely many possible ways to create a (u, v) mapping on the surface.

 • In meshes, each element of the mesh is made to cover a specific portion of the entire space [0, 1] \times [0, 1].